marvinsjsu/stacking-up/content/posts/ted-lasso.md

 Belief, at its core, is an act of empathy.
 To believe in someone is to understand them and their struggles, their dreams, their potential, and to let them know you’re in their corner.
 Ted Lasso doesn’t just tell his team to believe; he shows them what belief looks like.
 It’s in the way he listens, the way he supports, and the way he cares.
 Empathy is what transforms belief from a feel-good slogan into a transformative force.
 When we believe in others, we’re not just giving them permission to succeed; we’re giving them the courage to try.

-It's quiet the superpower we never knew we needed in life ... and, it's quite important in being a good software engineer, teammate, colleague, and leader!
+It's quiet the superpower we never knew we needed in life ... and, it's quite important in being a good software engineer, colleague, and leader!
 See, even if we are individual contributors and don't have the title of a lead or manager, each of us, as a software engineer is a leader in so many ways.
 We lead in our thoughts, ideas, and how we treat and interact with others.

 This is where the power of belief, care, and kindness comes into play.
-Let’s face it: being a software engineer can sometimes feel like you’re stuck in an endless penalty shootout against bugs, deadlines, and documentation.
+Let’s face it, being a software engineer can sometimes feel like you’re in an endless penalty shootout against bugs, deadlines, and documentation.
 It's easy to be so mechanical and operate with blinders on.
-"I just gotta get this ish done!", I've told this myself and the keyboard many times.
-It can sometimes be easy to lose sight of the people we work with.
+"I just gotta get this ish done!", I've told myself this many times.
+It can be easy to lose sight of the people we work with.
 Empathy works so well when it moves across all directions: left/right, from top-down, and bottom-up.

 Empathy in software engineering is understanding that the bug someone shipped isn’t a reflection of their competence but perhaps a result of the four hours of sleep they got while juggling a sick kid at home.
 It’s about realizing that the terse Slack message from your colleague isn’t rudeness but stress manifesting in the only way it knows how.
 It’s pausing long enough to see the human behind the GitHub avatar.
 It's offering to pair on a ticket without putting on a show.
-It's reviewing a PR and mindfully offering alternative approaches and explanations with some gentleness - "I think we might be able to ... ", and "I feel like we can ... ".
+It's reviewing a PR and mindfully offering alternative approaches and taking the time to explain with gentleness - "I think we might be able to ... ", and "I feel like we can ... ".

-Empathy is allowing our team to explore solutions, discuss these openly, provide the time for feedback, and delay any judgment.
+Empathy is allowing our team to explore solutions, discuss these openly, provide the time for thought and feedback, and delay any judgment.
 It is about fully being present for one-on-ones - focused on the person on the other end of the table or Zoom call.
 It is to be genuinely curious of our team members mental and emotional state, and to be sincere with our guidance.
 It can be just to listen, acknowledge, and say, "I have to think a bit more about this, mind if we circle back?"
-It can sometimes mean setting aside our ego - that we know more, that we are right, that we are better.
+It often means setting aside our ego - that we know more, that we are right, that we are better.
 It's about allowing someone to take on more and supporting them if they falter.
-It is about giving those nudges, sharing some words of encouragement - bringing that biscuit or two 🍪.
+It is about giving those nudges, sharing some words of encouragement ... bring a piece of delight, whatever that may be (oh that biscuit! 🍪).

 Empathy is respecting our manager's time, understanding that there may be constraints that we aren't privy to, that transparency and being clear with our intentions and our situations gives them the clarity to help and guide towards an outcome of shared expectations.
 Being on time for calls and coming prepared with ideas and questions.
 It is about giving trust, sometimes blind, that they have our best interests.